elmtree-askmo/cloudcannon-app/content/learn/science/how-can-statistical-analysis-be-used-to-support-or-reject-a-hypothesis.md

 score: -1.0
 related_article1:
     id: 163351
+    title: >-
-    title: Why is it important to keep constants in an experiment?
+        Why is it important to keep constants in an experiment?
     subject: Science
     url: /learn/science/questions/why-is-it-important-to-keep-constants-in-an-experiment
 related_article2:
     id: 163351
+    title: >-
-    title: Why is it important to keep constants in an experiment?
+        Why is it important to keep constants in an experiment?
     subject: Science
     url: /learn/science/questions/why-is-it-important-to-keep-constants-in-an-experiment
 related_article3:
+    id: 163350
+    title: >-
+        How do independent and dependent variables differ in an experiment?
+    subject: Science
+    url: /learn/science/questions/how-do-independent-and-dependent-variables-differ-in-an-experiment
+related_article4:
     id: 163347
+    title: >-
-    title: What are the key steps involved in the scientific method process?
+        What are the key steps involved in the scientific method process?
     subject: Science
     url: /learn/science/questions/what-are-the-key-steps-involved-in-the-scientific-method-process
-related_article4:
-    id: 163351
-    title: Why is it important to keep constants in an experiment?
-    subject: Science
-    url: /learn/science/questions/why-is-it-important-to-keep-constants-in-an-experiment
 related_article5:
-    id: 163355
+    id: 163354
-    title: Why is the peer review process crucial in scientific communication?
+    title: >-
+        What are the possible outcomes when forming conclusions from experimental results?
     subject: Science
-    url: /learn/science/questions/why-is-the-peer-review-process-crucial-in-scientific-communication
+    url: /learn/science/questions/what-are-the-possible-outcomes-when-forming-conclusions-from-experimental-results
 ---

 &nbsp;